northscaler/error-support/README.md

 There may be more than these.
 Check the source for all errors provided by this module.
+All error classes can be found in `./errors`.

 Usage example of an error provided by this module:
 ```javascript